mother-of-all-self-hosting/ansible-role-readeck/docs/configuring-readeck.md

 ## Usage

-After running the command for installation, Readeck becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, the Readeck instance becomes available at the URL specified with `readeck_hostname`.
+With the configuration above, the service is hosted at `https://example.com`.

-[Libredirect](https://libredirect.github.io/), an extension for Firefox and Chromium-based desktop browsers, has support for redirections to Readeck.
-See [this section](https://github.com/httpjamesm/Readeck/blob/main/README.md#how-to-make-stack-overflow-links-take-you-to-readeck-automatically) on the official documentation for more information.

-If you would like to make your instance public so that it can be used by anyone including Libredirect, please consider to send a PR to the [upstream project](https://github.com/httpjamesm/Readeck) to add yours to [`instances.json`](https://github.com/httpjamesm/Readeck/blob/main/instances.json), which Libredirect automatically fetches using a script (see [this FAQ entry](https://libredirect.github.io/faq.html#where_the_hell_are_those_instances_coming_from)).
+To get started, open the URL with a web browser, and create a user.

 ## Troubleshooting